WPTD: Construction and early years

 Ultra high frequency (UHF) channel 16 was the originally allocated reserved channel for educational television in Dayton.
 However, early exploration of activating the channel proved fruitless.
 In September 1953, a study group ceased activities, stating that starting such a station was "beyond the ability of this area".
 Interest increased in 1961 when the Miami Valley Educational Television Foundation was formed.

 However, in 1965, the Federal Communications Commission (FCC) reallocated UHF television channels nationwide.
 The educational reservation was shifted to channel 45, and channel 16 became available for use by a commercial station.
 That June, Kittyhawk Broadcasting Corporation announced it would file to build channel 16 as an independent station and the fourth commercial outlet in the region; the station would be located in nearby Kettering.
 The FCC approved Kittyhawk's application and granted a construction permit at the start of December.
 Kittyhawk announced it would build studios on a property on Stroop Road, previously occupied by the local YMCA in Kettering and a transmitter at Moraine.
 However, work was delayed while Kittyhawk petitioned the FCC for a taller tower than originally proposed; a start date of January 1968 was set.

 Delayed by weather and supply issues, WKTR-TV went on the air on March 20, 1967.
 Eight hours of programming a day were planned, including locally produced news, educational programs for the Kettering area, and a country and western music program, though the lineup was dominated by syndicated shows and movies.
-At the time of launch, the company announced its reorganization at Kittyhawk Television and claimed that it could be profitable in six months.
+At the time of launch, the company announced its reorganization as Kittyhawk Television and claimed that it could be profitable in six months.
 Citing strong advertising sales, WKTR moved in September to extend its broadcast day from 8 to 15 hours a day, including shows pre-empted by local network affiliates.
 However, this was cut back in December, when original general manager Kenneth Caywood quit and the station began broadcasting at 5 p.m. on weekdays with a schedule featuring mainly movies.